antoniobprice/Dog-Breeds-Classification/README.md

 Dog-Breeds Classification
-A model trained on YOLOv5 to detect and label objects on a barge or in a shipyard.
-It is meant to be installed on and run on a Nvidia Jetson Orin Nano
+This project is meant to be installed on and run on a Nvidia Jetson Orin Nano

 How it works
 This project uses a YOLOv5 object detection model trained to detect different dogs.
 The model looks at an input image and checks if the dog matches any breeds in the data.